colinleroy/a2tools/src/surl-server/README.md

 of whatever size the client requests, and waiting for the client's green light to continue.

-The client "lib" lives in ../lib/surl.[ch], and an example CLI tool in ../surl/
+The client "lib" lives in ../lib/surl/, and examples of its usage are available in the various programs I wrote.

 === Building ===
 Install dependancies, for example on Debian-like systems:

 ```
-sudo apt-get install libcurl4-gnutls-dev libgumbo-dev libjpeg-dev libpng-dev libjq-dev
+sudo apt-get install libcurl4-gnutls-dev libgumbo-dev libpng-dev \
+  libjq-dev libsdl-image1.2-dev libavcodec-dev libavformat-dev \
+  libavfilter-dev libavutil-dev libswresample-dev libmagic-dev \
+  libcups2-dev libfreetype-dev
 ```

 Then build and install: